BIRDSOpenSource/BIRDSOpenSource.github.io/overview/index.en.md

 - [x] How to get up and running
 - [x] Deep dives on technical topics

-{: .caution}
+> [!Note]
-We are currently in the process of updating much of our training content referencing documents from the BIRDS-X satellite.
+> We are currently in the process of updating much of our training content referencing documents from the BIRDS-X satellite.

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: space-between;">